LTE vs 5G: What's the difference?

 5G achieves this by using a different spectrum to 4G, notably the mmWave high-frequency bands, which support more bandwidth than the lower-frequency bands LTE uses and thus more data can be transferred.

 In short, 5G uses a different suite of spectrum than 4G LTE, allowing it to deliver better connection speeds, more capacity for higher volumes of traffic, and latency as low as 1ms.

 However, the 5G rollout is still in its early stages.
-Coverage remains incredibly limited and there is far more work that needs to be done before networks from the likes of EE, Three and Vodafone start delivering upon the upper echelons of what 5G has promised.
+Coverage remains rather limited and there is far more work that needs to be done before networks from the likes of EE, Three and Vodafone start delivering upon the upper echelons of what 5G has promised.